mnaberez/supervisor_twiddler/README.txt

     state machine (almost immediately).
 You might want to set "autostart" to "false" and then start the process with supervisor.startProcess().

+    Similarly, you might want to set "autorestart" to "false" if you don't want Supervisor to restart it immediately after it exits.

+    If the process you are adding exits quickly, make sure that you set "startsecs" to 0.
+Otherwise, Supervisor will think the process failed to start and will give an abnormal termination error.

   Removing a Process from a Group

     When processes are no longer needed in the supervisord runtime configuration,